polkadot-js/apps/packages/app-democracy/src/md/basic.md

 # Democracy

 This application lets you view proposals and vote for or against a referendum.
 Anyone can create a proposal by bonding the minimum deposit for a certain period of time (No. of Blocks).
 If someone likes the proposal, they could deposit the same amount of tokens to support it.
-The minimum deposit is currently 5 DOTs.
+The minimum deposit is currently 5 Units/DOTs.

 # Proposals

 This lists the proposals that you can not vote on yet.
-The proposal with the highest amount of DOTs supporting it will be selected in the next launch period for everyone to vote.
+The proposal with the highest amount of Units/DOTs supporting it will be selected in the next launch period for everyone to vote.
 This selected proposal evolved in a referendum.
 The tokens locked to support each proposal will be released once the proposal is tabled.

 # Referendum